metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ### 📄 `update_metadata`

-This instruction updates the metadata for a compressed cNFT.
+This instruction updates the metadata for a cNFT.

 <details>
   <summary>Accounts</summary>